Updated on June 26, 2023 | 4 minute read

-Universal Analytics (UA) will sunset on the 1st of July 2023, or the 1st of July 2024 for Google Analytics 360 users.
+Universal Analytics (UA) is no more as of 1st of July 2023, or the 1st of July 2024 for Google Analytics 360 users.
 Google will then move to Google Analytics 4 (GA4).

 GA4 will bring an evolution of the measurement standards, allowing users to measure different kinds of data from iOS apps, Android apps, and Web.